ROCm/rockbuilder/README.md

 RockBuilder uses two types of configuration files stored under the applications directory.

-### Project List Configuration Files
+### Application Set Configuration File

-`apps/core.apps` is an example of project list configuration file.
+`apps/core.apps` is an example of an application set configuration file, listing applications that RockBuilder can build:

-Project list configuration files define a set of applications built by RockBuilder.
-Currently, RockBuilder is hardcoded to use `apps/core.apps` to determine the application list, but in the future, this functionality could be extended to support multiple project lists.

-Example `core.apps` file:

 ```bash
 [apps]